wren-coder/wren-coder-cli/docs/tools/memory.md

 The tool appends the provided `fact` to a special `GEMINI.md` file located in the user's home directory (`~/.wren/GEMINI.md`).
 This file can be configured to have a different name.

-Once added, the facts are stored under a `## Gemini Added Memories` section.
+Once added, the facts are stored under a `## Added Memories` section.
 This file is loaded as context in subsequent sessions, allowing the CLI to recall the saved information.

 Usage: